pod-o-mart/slavic_diachronic_glossword/README.md

 **_Please be careful with the copyrights!
 Try to obtain a permission from the authors.
 It is explicitly discouraged to use the dictionaries in any commercial context!_**

-The individual dictionaries are saved in their ZIP files containing a HTML file with additional information (title, short description, description, topic, custom alphabetic order and dictionary elements settings).
+The individual dictionaries are saved in their ZIP files containing a HTML file with compulsory additional information (title, short description, description, custom alphabetic order and dictionary elements settings).
 Use this information to manually create the individual dictionary.
 Afterwards import the terms of the dictionary using the XML files from the ZIP file.

 #### Dictionaries on language history (number of headwords)
 - **[chu-eng] OCS Online - Base Form Dictionary** (598)